Gestalt psychology: Law of symmetry

+The law of symmetry: the mind perceives objects as forming around a center point, leading the viewer to see three pairs of brackets rather than six individual marks.

 The law of symmetry states that the mind perceives objects as being symmetrical and forming around a center point.
 It is perceptually pleasing to divide objects into an even number of symmetrical parts.
 Therefore, when two symmetrical elements are unconnected the mind perceptually connects them to form a coherent shape.
 Similarities between symmetrical objects increase the likelihood that objects are grouped to form a combined symmetrical object.
 For example, the figure depicting the law of symmetry shows a configuration of square and curled brackets.
 When the image is perceived, we tend to observe three pairs of symmetrical brackets rather than six individual brackets.

 Law of common fate

 The law of common fate states that objects are perceived as lines that move along the smoothest path.
 Experiments using the visual sensory modality found that the movement of elements of an object produces paths that individuals perceive that the objects are on.
 We perceive elements of objects to have trends of motion, which indicate the path that the object is on.
 The law of continuity implies the grouping together of objects that have the same trend of motion and are therefore on the same path.
 For example, if there is an array of dots and half the dots are moving upward while the other half are moving downward, we would perceive the upward moving dots and the downward moving dots as two distinct units.